• Home

 Has fact-based news improved over the years?

-Sadly, no and in many ways, it’s much worse.
+Sadly, no, and in many ways, it’s much worse.
 Opinion news is now king.
 It has replaced legitimate paper newspapers and TV news programs.
-The good thing is that we can view news stories as they happen in real-time.
-The bad news is that the Internet and streaming services feed us opinion-based news that can skew how we view the world and vote.
+What’s good about cable and streaming is that we can view news stories as they happen in real-time.
+The bad news is that we get fed opinion-based news on all sides that can skew how we view the world and vote.
 Facts be damned.

 Knowing the history of how sensational news has evolved gives today’s news some context.

 The next day, I watched another two-part American Experience – The Circus which explores P.T Barnum, James Anthony Bailey, and The Ringling Brothers.
-Again, interesting fellows from history who give us much to ponder on.
+Again, interesting fellows from history who made our world what it is today.

 Sensational News